 Stirata Romana, often lovingly and simply referred to as pizza bianca in Rome, has ancient origins and is a treasured local favourite.
 Ancient bakers, dating as far back as the Etruscans, created a flat, oven-baked bread, focaccia, which was made from a simple dough, and baked quickly and directly on the hearth.

-Focaccia,which derives from the Latin words panis (bread) and focacius (fire), evolved over the centuries as pizza bianca.
-Stirata romana or pizza bianca is essentially focaccia bread - a hand stretched dough made of flour, yeast, water, extra virgin olive oil, and salt.
+Focaccia, which derives from the Latin words panis (bread) and focacius (fire), evolved over the centuries as pizza bianca.
+Stirata romana or pizza bianca is essentially a hand-stretched focaccia bread.

 It is worked into a long rectangular shape, dimpled by hand and stretched up to four feet.
 (Note: Stirata translated into English literally means stretched!)
 Hugely popular in Rome as a breakfast item or a snack on the go, it is served warm and cut into squares, plain, with a simple drizzle of olive oil, sea salt and rosemary, or sliced and filled (farcita) with ingredients like local salumi, mortadella, prosciutto, cheese, and vegetables.
 It has become a quintessential staple of Roman street food.